Skip to main content

 • Jailbreaking is unnecessary and discouraged for safety.

-For a deeper policy view, see does Apple allow emulators on iPhone? full policy breakdown and why Apple blocks most emulators — real technical reason.
+For a deeper policy view, see does Apple allow Android emulators on iPhone and why Apple blocks Android emulators on iOS.

 App and Game Licenses You Must Respect